C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ### 1.c The Fragility of Code: Understanding Digital Preservation Challenges - 15 minutes

 Among the key threats to source code is the potential for a Digital Dark Age ([Silva 2022](https://www.softwareheritage.org/2022/06/28/all-of-humankinds-source-code-in-a-nutshell/?lang=fr)), which refers to the possible loss of vast amounts of digital information.
-To understand this concept better, let's examine three main factors that contribute to this risk:
+Three main factors contribute to this risk:

 * Technological obsolescence: When hardware and software systems become outdated
 * Platform changes: When services hosting code shut down or significantly change